ACCESS-NRI/reproducibility/README.md

 ## Usage

-As with most custom actions and reusable workflows, you call it across repositories with the following syntax:
+As with most reusable workflows, you call it across repositories with the following syntax:

 ```yaml
 # ...